Metacello/metacello/docs/MetacelloUserGuide.md

 considered an error.
 Metacello signals a **MetacelloConflictingProjectError**.

-To avoid the **MetacelloConflictingProjectError** you use the `onConflict:` block to `allow` the error and Metacello will go ahead an load the project from a different repository.
+To avoid the **MetacelloConflictingProjectError** you use the `onConflict:` block and send `useNew` to the exception to use the new project or `useExisting` to preserve the loaded state`.

 ## Project upgrades initiated by dependent proejcts